Reviewing VerifyMe (VRME) & Its Peers

 |1.51%

-This is a summary of recent recommendations and price targets for VerifyMe and its peers, as provided by MarketBeat.com.
+This is a summary of current recommendations and price targets for VerifyMe and its peers, as reported by MarketBeat.

 |Sell Ratings